Johnson dismisses calls to scrap VAT from household energy bills - NewsBreak

 A promise to cut VAT from domestic fuel bills was made during the 2016 Brexit campaign by Vote Leave, which Mr Johnson fronted.

-It’s slightly paradoxical that this is now being campaigned for by people who actually wanted to remain in the EU
+It’s slightly paradoxical that this is now being campaigned for by people who actually wanted to remain in the EUBoris Johnson

 At a Downing Street news conference on Tuesday the Prime Minister acknowledged that leaving the EU meant Britain now enjoyed the freedom to set its own VAT rates.